Snake AI

 Remarks

 I wrote this at a time when FLTK was the only graphical software I knew how to develop in.
-This library is not a great choice for this sort of work since it's actually a GUI toolkit (the snake segments are actually styled UI boxes!).
-A more relevant library such as SDL2 would have been a more reasonable pick.
-Hindsight is 20-20!
+Definitely a great choice for writing a game it’s a GUI toolkit (the snake segments are styled UI boxes).
+Something like SDL2 would have been a more reasonable pick.